When Should You Take Your Child Ice Skating?

 3. Allow Your Toddler to Test Their Limits

-We love our child and don’t want to see them get hurt.
-With ice skating your toddler has about a 99.2% chance of falling.
+We all love our child and don’t want to see them get hurt.
+With ice skating your toddler has about a 99.2% chance of falling (not scientific data).
 I made that statistic up, but they will fall.
 It is okay for your toddler to fall and will help them overcome fears on the ice.
 You can rent skating aids for children to use as they acclimate to the slippery surface.
 We chose to forgo the skating aids and alternate between handholding and testing out how far she can walk along the ice.

 4. Take Breaks

 Ice skating is a full body workout.
 Toddlers need time off the ice to rest their muscles.
 It’s exciting to make your way around the rink a few times, but take a little time to relax and watch other skaters take to the ice.
 We love that Bryant Park’s Winter Village offers a warm place for us to sit back, play games and watch other skaters for a bit.

 After a short break, even if it’s during the ice cutting, assess how your toddler feels and if they have an interest in getting back in the rink or are ready to leave.
 During our second trip to the ice skating rink Stazi wanted to skate for almost two hours.
 I have no idea how she had the energy as my legs were tired.